electricmind/treeapproximator/README.md

   * "tree" arranges pages into a tree of  folders, each containing two subfolders along with a positional vector of its subcluster.

-An additional tool `java -cp webcrawler-assembly-1.1.jar ru.wordmetrix.treeapproximator.Draw2DMap [<File of Points>]` is a simple demo that generates a few clouds of gaussian-distributed points and builds a tree.
+The additional tool `java -jar draw2dmap-assembly-1.3.jar [<File of Points>]` is a simple demo that generates a few clouds of gaussian-distributed points and builds a tree.

+The package `treeapproximator_2.11-1.3.jar` holds an implementation of clustering algorithm.

 The outcome
 -----------